| CONDUCTING AIR TIGHT

 and not to leave the house to avoid being captured

+on videotape.
 Georgia law provides that there is no actionable

 invasion of privacy if a private investigator